adorsys/datasafe/README.md

 # FAQ on Licensing

-## What is a dual-licensing model?
+## What is a Dual-Licensing Model?
 Under a dual-licensing model, our product is available under two licenses
 - [The Affero GNU General Public License v3 (AGPL v3)](https://www.gnu.org/licenses/agpl-3.0.en.html)
 - A proprietary commercial license